Bloomfield Press

 Remember that a state may be listed as having reciprocity of some sort, but local police may not know it, may not abide by it and may decide to disarm and arrest you anyway.

 You probably don't know very much about the rules in the states listed, the "proper authorities" aren't going to tell you, and anything you could get over the phone or by fax is going to be hopelessly inadequate.
-I co-wrote the 288-page "Texas Gun Owner's Guide" and let me tell you, it's totally different over there. http://www.gunlaws.com/tgog.htm.
+I co-wrote the 288-page "Texas Gun Owner's Guide" and let me tell you, it's totally different over there. https://www.gunlaws.com/tgog.htm.
 For example, if you let your piece show, you go to jail (unlike here in Arizona, open carry is a crime in Texas).

-If you think all this is unfair, then badger your representatives to introduce the American Historical Rights Protection Act, http://www.gunlaws.com/lostcry.htm which basically says that if you have a gun and you're not doing anything wrong, that's not a crime.
+If you think all this is unfair, then badger your representatives to introduce the American Historical Rights Protection Act, https://www.gunlaws.com/lostcry.htm which basically says that if you have a gun and you're not doing anything wrong, that's not a crime.

 At least, that's the way it used to be in the land of the free.